In this episode, I share my experience with sleep training my children and I rant about the inadequacy of healthcare for mothers of large families.

 Some will tell me that demographic decline is desirable to make-up for our poor ecological balance sheet.
 While it is true that resource abuse is threatening the environment, I would counter that what is killing the planet are abusive mentalities, not large families.
 If large families are too few to make a statistical difference in birth rates, what makes you think that there are enough of us to compromise the environment?
 Resource abuse and overuse happened in parallel with demographic decline.
 The problem is not simply how many people are killing the planet, but how they are doing it!

 Our family lives in the suburbs of Ottawa in a typical wealthy suburban neighbourhood found throughout North America.
 Large single family homes, 4 bedrooms, double car garage.
 Two cars, or rather, one car and a larger vehicle such as a minivan or a SUV.
 The house we currently live in was designed for a family of 4 or 5 people.
 On my street, in houses of similar size and function, you will find mostly couples with no children or 1 or 2 children.
 Some are young families hoping to expand but most are older.
-They all live in 3 000+ sq. ft. homes built on prime agricultural land, with 2 vehicles, air conditioning and heating brought to you by some coal-fired power plant somewhere in Ontario.
+They all live in 3 000+ sq. ft. homes built on former prime agricultural land, with 2 vehicles, air conditioning and heating brought to you by some coal-fired power plant somewhere in Ontario.
 It doesn’t cost more to heat-up 3 000 square feet for a family of 10 than it does for a family of 2 by the way.
 Except that with the size of my bills, when the weather is nice I open the windows.
 Most of my neighbours turn-on the A/C in May and turn it off in October.
-And while my pile of garbage is bigger than theirs, the diesel-powered truck moves for them as much as it does for me… and their garbage pile is not one fifth of mine, although their household is.
-Their vehicles are never full and move at least as much as mine do.
-Every March Break, we stay home while most of my children’s school friends fly-off to a sunny destination.
+And while my pile of garbage is bigger than theirs, the truck moves for them as much as it does for me… and their garbage pile is not one fifth of mine, although their household is.
+Their vehicles are never full and move at least as much as mine do, filled to the brim.
+This March Break, we stayed home bar a 60 minute drive to the nearest ski hill.
+Half of my children’s school friends flew-off to a sunnier destination.
 And you are shaking your accusatory finger at me?

 From my home office window, I watch the school buses go by.
 Every day, a well-meaning mother drives her daughter – who looks to be about 12 years-old — to the corner and picks her up at the end of the day.
 In Ottawa, a student cannot walk more than 500 m to get to a bus stop.
 If the distance between his home and the bus stop is greater than 500 m, a new bus stop is created.
 Throughout this very cold winter, the coldest on recent record, our attentive mother drove her daughter to and from the bus stop.
 The daughter never wore as much as a hat.
 No scarf, no mittens, not even a pair of boots.
 You need to understand that within a 500 m radius of my home office window, there is no low-income housing.
 We are not talking about a child in need; we are talking about a child who cannot walk 500 m (probably less) in the winter because it is “too cold”.
 And it’s too cold by choice.
 That’s the kind of choice, made every day, multiplied by millions of us, over our lifetime that brought planet earth to her knees.
 Not a handful of large families.

 Yes, we use too much electricity, we drive too often and we wear too many clothes.
-We gather so much that we must build air-conditioned condos for our stuff.
+We gather so much stuff that we must now build air-conditioned spaces to store our things.
+Do you really think that families like mine made Dymon Storage facilities pop like mushrooms?
 Not only have we covered our prime agricultural land with asphalt, we now build apartments for our stuff!
 We got there while our population was decreasing.
 Could you be looking for a culprit at the wrong place?